 Dairy free

-To replace the butter, I think you'd be successful using nearly any nondairy butter substitute, even Earth Balance buttery sticks.
+The dairy is butter to saute the shallots, and evaporated milk to enrich the sauce.
+To replace the butter, you can use nearly any nondairy butter substitute, even Earth Balance buttery sticks.
 Since Earth Balance sticks have more moisture, you should allow the roux to cook lower and slower, so it doesn't burn but the moisture cooks off.

 To replace the evaporated milk, Carnation makes a nondairy cooking milk in a small carton that is reduced down to a similar moisture content.
 If you use a “regular” nondairy milk, use something unsweetened and neutral-tasting, like almond milk.